+The Board does not have a written mandate.
 The Board delineates its role and responsibilities based on the statutory and common law applicable to the Company.
 The Board believes its mandate is to manage the business and affairs of the Company.
 While day-to-day management of the Company has been delegated by the Board to executive management, the Board fulfills its responsibility for the broader stewardship of the Company's business and affairs through its regular meetings at which members of management provide reports to the Board with respect to the Company's business and operations, make proposals to the Board and receive the Board's decisions for implementation.
 Any responsibility that has not been delegated to executive management or a Board committee remains with the full Board.